MAHESH94944/DevDynamics_SplitAPP/Readme.md

-# 💸 Split App - DevDynamics Internship Backend Assignment
+# 💸 Split App - Backend Assignment

 > ⚠️ **Note:** This project is deployed on a free hosting tier (Render).
 As a result, the server may take 30–60 seconds to wake up if it's been idle.
 Please be patient when accessing the API for the first time.

+---

+## 📝 Problem Statement

+Build a backend system that helps groups of people split expenses fairly and calculate who owes money to whom.
+Think of scenarios like roommates splitting utility bills, friends sharing dinner costs, or travel buddies managing trip expenses.

 ---